-- 3. Connect the 1 ft. red 4AN hose (21) to the fuel rail test port. - NOTE: Some vehicles equipped with a fuel rail test port do not have threads on the test port compatible with the red 4AN supply line.
-If your vehicle is so equipped, you must either replace the test port fitting with the 1/16" NPT x 4AN fitting (22), or install the 1/16" x 4AN fitting (22) using steps A through F on the following page.
+- 3. Connect the 18 in.
+4AN to 3AN hose to the fuel rail test port using the 4AN side. - NOTE: Some vehicles equipped with a fuel rail test port do not have threads on the test port compatible with the 4AN supply line.
+If your vehicle is so equipped, you must either replace the test port fitting with the 1/16" NPT x 4AN fitting, or install a 1/16" x 4AN fitting using steps A through F on the following page.